Skip to main content

 Every figure in every report linked to its source record.
 The Auditor-General reads the same lineage trail as the analyst who wrote the brief.

-Early warning · A real scenario
+Early warning · Illustrative scenario

 Eight days before the first hospital admission.